Automating the Synchronization of Code Clones

 Discovering ways for synchronising and aligning diverged forks, branches, and code clones in general is the main focus of my work.
-The key idea is to reduce the effort for developers as much as possible while being transparent and impairing their workflow as little as possible.
+The key idea is to reduce the effort for developers as much as possible while being transparent and impairing workflows as little as possible.
 Currently, I am working on a methodology for recording feature-to-code traces during software development that is voluntary for developers.

 In general, I'm interested in everything that makes programming easier with a focus on variability management: software product lines, cool libraries or frameworks, programming language concepts, and game engines.
-Until January'20, I was part of the great team of the Institute of Computer Graphics at TU Braunschweig where I also gained a broad background on both computer graphics and vision.
+Until January'20, I was part of the great team at the Institute of Computer Graphics at TU Braunschweig where I also gained a broad background on both computer graphics and vision.

 Anything of your interest?
 Don't hesitate to contact me.

 - SPLC2020: 24th Systems and Software Product Line Conference (Challenge Solutions Track)